-David Young is a composer and has been the Artistic Director of Chamber Made Opera since January 2010.
-Since taking on this role, he has transformed the company, remarkably commissioning more than 10 new Australian chamber operas, working with artists and musicians across the spectrum of arts practice and style.
+David Young is a composer and was the Artistic Director of Chamber Made Opera from 2010 - 2013.
+During his time in the role, he transformed the company, remarkably commissioning more than 10 new Australian chamber operas, working with artists and musicians across the spectrum of arts practice and style.
 Chamber Made Opera’s Living Room Opera series is pioneering a new philanthropic approach to creating new work, and has attracted unprecedented media interest in Australia, and growing interest overseas.
 From the Living Room, these new operas are beginning to take to new venues, festivals and theatres, truly pushing the boundaries of what opera can be and how it can be presented.

-David’s own work also has found a place in the living room: with Margaret Cameron he is currently composing, directing and presenting the Minotaur Trilogy, the first part of which premiered on Bruny Island as part of Ten Days on the Island.
+David’s own work also has found a place in the living room: with Margaret Cameron he composed, directed and presented the Minotaur Trilogy, the first part of which premiered on Bruny Island as part of Ten Days on the Island.
 With musical and aesthetic interests that genuinely reach into all artforms, David’s composition has frequently extended beyond the merely aural.
 This approach is mirrored in his artistic direction, whether it be for the programming of a small dynamic arts company, or a large-scale festival such as Next Wave (David was director of Melbourne’s Next Wave Festival in 2002).

 David was the founding Artistic Director of Aphids which remains one of Australia’s most innovative cross-artform producing organisations.
 Over his 15 years in this role, David created performance projects with a great number of Australian and international artists.
 David is recognised as an innovator in the creation of coproduction relationships internationally, breaking new ground in projects created in Australia and Japan, Mexico, Belgium, Italy, Holland, Germany, Switzerland and Denmark.
 He has a national profile, creating and presenting work in major venues and festivals as well as working regionally and with communities.
 David’s mentoring of young and emerging artists has been consolidated in inspiring initiatives such as the Myer Foundation funded Aphids mentoring scheme which brokers the resources of national and international partners.